mikenakis/lambdatwine/README.md

   - Invokes `exitPoint`, passing it the unpacked parameters.
   - Returns, possibly after boxing, whatever was returned by the method, or `null` if the method was of `void` return type.

-Writing entwiners and untwiners by hand is a tedious and error-prone task; *mikenakis/lambdatwine* is a facility that automatically creates _Entwiners_ and _Untwiners_ for any single-method interface.
+Writing entwiners and untwiners by hand is a tedious and error-prone task; ***mikenakis/lambdatwine*** is a facility that automates the creation of _Entwiners_ and _Untwiners_ for any single-method interface.

+## How it works

+- The entry-point is the `LambdatwineFactory` interface.

+- You give `LambdatwineFactory` the class of a single-method interface, and it returns a `Lambdatwine` for that single-method interface.

+- Once you have a `Lambdatwine` for an interface, you can call it to create entwiners and untwiners for that interface.

+- To create an entwiner of `T`, you supply an instance of `Anylambda` and you receive an instane of `T`.
+From that moment on, when you invoke that `T`, it will result in your supplied `Anylambda` being invoked.

+- To create an untwiner of `T`, you supply an instance of `T` and you receive an instance of `Anylambda`.
+From that moment on, when you invoke that `Anylambda`, it will result in your supplied `T` being invoked.

 ## Implementations